nct1673/Loan-Approval-Prediction-Using-SAS/README.md

 2. loan_duration

 Treatment for missing value:
-1.Categorical - impute by its mode
+1. Categorical - impute by its mode
-2.Continuous - impute by its mean
+2. Continuous - impute by its mean

 # Model Creation
 Logistic Regression Model will be created in this project. \\